microsoft/aitour-get-started-with-fabric/lab/tutorial-6-power-bi-report.md

 1. In the top left corner of the ribbon, select **File** > **Save**.
 2. Enter the name +++*TutuorialReport*+++ and choose your workspace.
 3. Select **Continue**.
-4. Select **Open the file in Power BI to view, edit, and get a shareable link.**
+4. Select **Open the file in Power BI to view, edit, and get a shareable link.** You may need to log-in again to view the report.

 Now that you have created a Power BI report, your data is visualized in a way that is easy to understand and share with others.
 It's time to set an alert on your event stream to receive a notification in Teams when the number of bikes falls below a certain threshold.